functional-art/functional-art.github.com/2021/cfp.md

 the resulting video (in all probability on YouTube, along with the videos of ICFP itself and the other ICFP-colocated events) will be requested on-site.

-# Finances

-If you would have financial difficulty attending, you can apply for conference "PAC" funds.
-Please get in touch for more information.

 # Questions